mlanza/ai-literacy/301/02-bead-in-a-cup.md

 But the infrastructure is coming.

-And now, you’ll know what to feed it.
+And now, you know what and how to feed it.